nmouquet/RLS_AESTHE/README.md

 # RLS_AESTHE

 Research compendium to reproduce analyses and figures of the following article: "Global mismatch between the aesthetic value of reef fishes and their conservation priorities."
 Langlois et al. & Mouquet.
-Submitted to Nature Communication.
+Submitted to Science Advances.

 ## General